MikeSphx/LunarLander/README.md

 - Numpy (pip install numpy)
 - Matplotlib (pip install matplotlib)

+Once setup, simply run the following command on any of the files listed in the Directory:

+`python <file>`

 ## Directory
 Listed in the order in which we implemented them:
 - roundingQLearning.py : Our "rounded" Q-Learning approach